Understanding the Zone of Proximal Development in Business

 What Are the Potential Challenges of the Zone of Proximal Development?

-• It isn't always easy to determine and track each individual's unique zone of proximal development.
+- It isn't always easy to determine and track each individual's unique zone of proximal development.

-• A supervisor or manager with too many employees might struggle to understand each individual's zone of proximal development– particularly as they change over time.
+- A supervisor or manager with too many employees might struggle to understand each individual's zone of proximal development– particularly as they change over time.

-• Not all organizations will have the time and or resources to dedicate necessary attention to each employee's development in this way.
+- Not all organizations will have the time and/or resources to dedicate necessary attention to each employee's development in this way.

-• Following through with scaffolding takes organization and attention.
+- Following through with scaffolding takes organization and attention.

-• Carrying out scaffolding requires cognitive flexibility over time.
+- Carrying out scaffolding requires cognitive flexibility over time.

 Take a look at this guide to learn how to create an effective training and development process.

-Effective Soft Skills Training For Your Employees
+Effective Soft Skills Training for Your Employees

 Each employee learns differently and starts with unique knowledge and skills.
 For this reason, the zone of proximal development can be a useful theory when initiating any training program.

 Do you have any questions about the zone of proximal development, other learning theories that can be applied to your business, or anything else related to the topic?
-If so, you're always more than free to leave a comment below, and we will respond as soon as possible.
+If so, you're always more than welcome to leave a comment below, and we will respond as soon as possible.
 We are always happy to answer any questions you might have, and we'll do our best to respond to comments within a day or two.